dmolsen/MQSugr/README.md

 ## Sugar Isn't Always Good for You ##

 `Modernizr.load` already does a good job of using media queries for loading files.
 MQSugr was created to help me learn more about Modernizr, media queries, file loading and JavaScript.
+Some reasons why this little project might not be a good fit for you:

+* at 4K minified it's very heavy for something that might be easier to type out by hand
-While I think I could have used this for organizing files and properly loading JavaScript for a recent project it's a bit much (4K) for such a really simple task that can already be done with `Modernizr.load` and `Modernizr.mq`.
-This is also a _brittle_ solution because I may or may not keep up with all the feature of `Modernizr.load`.
-More than likely I won't.
+* it's a _brittle_ solution because I may or may not keep up with all the features of `Modernizr.load`. let's go under assumption I won't.
+* if you use this to load CSS files you may experience FOUC. this is because JS gets loaded before CSS for performance reasons.

 ## Features of MQSugr ##